Legal information

 8. External links

 The website may contain links to external pages, institutions, media, data platforms, museums, foundations, international organizations or educational resources.
 These links are provided for reference.
-We do not control and are not responsible for the content, policies or practices of external sites.
+We do not control and are not responsible for the content, availability, accuracy, security, policies or practices of external sites.

 9. Forms and participation